daggmask/Forum-assignment/README.md

-1. Insert into terminal: node/nodemon server
+This project/application uses amazing-proxy thus you can start backend and frontend localhost server
-2. npm start
+using: npm start
-3. go to